lsst-dm/dmtn-056/index.rst

 The relationship between databases and :ref:`DataRepositories
 <DataRepository>` may be one-to-many or one-to-one in different
-implementations, so the Common Schema only provides a view to a single :ref:`DataRepository`.
-As a result, for most implementations that take the one-to-many approach, at least some of the conceptual tables below must be implemented as views that select only the entries that correspond to a particular :ref:`DataRepository`.
+implementations, but the Common Schema only provides a view to a single :ref:`DataRepository` (except for the tables in the :ref:`Provenance
+<cs_provenance>` section).
+As a result, for most implementations that take
+the one- to-many approach, at least some of the conceptual tables below must be implemented as views that select only the entries that correspond to a particular :ref:`DataRepository`.
+We will refer to them as "tables" in the rest of this system only for brevity.

+The common schema is only intended to be used for SELECT queries.
+Operations that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`DataRepository` will be supported through Butler Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.

+.. _cs_camera_dataunits:

 Camera DataUnits
 ----------------